 Our test consists of determining whether the probability that at most 2 of those taking therapy 1 are cured (the observed count in cell B6) is less than .05.
 From Figure 2, we see that the probability of count 0 is 3.4E-05, the probability of count 1 is .001684 and the probability of count 2 is .022454 for a cumulative probability of .024172 < .05 = α, and so we reject the null hypothesis and conclude there is a significant difference between the cure rates for the two therapies.

 The p-value for the two tail test (cell L18) given by the formula

 Real Statistics Excel Function: The following function is provided in the Real Statistics Resource Pack:

-FISHERTEST(R1, t) = the probability calculated by the Fisher exact test for the 2 × 2 contingency table contained in range R1 where t = the number of tails = 1 (one-tail) or 2 (two tail).
+FISHERTEST(R1, tails) = the probability calculated by the Fisher exact test for the 2 × 2 contingency table contained in range R1 where tails = the number of tails = 1 or 2 (default).